-That Moment When You’re Expected to Perform a Bong Hit in Front of People and You Realize How Old and Uncool you are
+That Moment you need to Perform a Bong Hit in Front of Others and Realize how Lame and Old you are.

 What is a Bong Anyway?